 Second, management should attempt to clear the path for the worker between efforts and need satisfaction.
-The path or relationship is: employee effort leading to performance – performance leading to rewards and these rewards – satisfying personal goals.
+The path or relationship is employee effort leading to performance – performance leading to rewards and these rewards – satisfying personal goals.

-Limitations of Expectancy Model
+Limitations of the Expectancy Model of Motivation

 In spite of its usefulness, the expectancy model of motivation also suffers from its weaknesses.
 Some limitations of this model include:

 - This theory indicates only the conceptual determinants of motivation and how they are related.
 It is unable to describe specific suggestions on what motivates employees.

 - It does not describe what the individual differences are in calculating valence and expectancies.

 - It is overly rational.
 Not every person goes through that complex process thereby determining their level of effort.

 - It does not describe how motivational decisions are actually made.
 It just helps to open the eyes of the manager but does not provide the sunlight to see the picture.

 Read Next: Theories of Motivation